ldutoit/huttoni_pilot/README.md

 ### 1. cleaning

-The cleaning is done with *trimming_PE.sh* using the bbmap suite.
+The cleaning is done with *trimming_PE.sh* using Trimmomatic.

-### 2. MITOBIM mitochondrial assembliesfor the four species from a COI
+### 2. MITOBIM mitochondrial assemblies for the four species from a COI seed